ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcs_80_upgrade.md

 # Upgrading to vSphere 8.0
 {: #vc_vcs_80_upgrade}

-You can upgrade the VMware vCenter Server® software on your instances to version 8.0 and migrate your NFS and gateway clusters to VMware vSphere® 8.0.
+You can upgrade the VMware vCenter Server® software on your instances to version 8.0.

 ## Before you begin
 {: #vc_vcs_80_upgrade-prereq}